CHAD: Combinatory Homomorphic Automatic Differentiation: Term simplifications in the implementation

 \subsection{Second-order example program Fig.~\ref{fig:higher-order-ad-example} (a)}

 The implementation's forward derivative of Fig.~\ref{fig:higher-order-ad-example} (a) is shown below in Fig.~\ref{fig:impl-ho-ad-output-a}.
-This version contains a let-bound function `g' which does not occur in the code of Fig.~\ref{fig:higher-order-ad-example} (c).
-However, inlining this function in the two places where it is used does not increase work, because due to pair projection and equational rules concerning `zero' and `plus', only one half of the `plus' expression in `g' remains at both of the invocation sites of `g'.
+This version contains a let-bound function `g' that does not occur in the code of Fig.~\ref{fig:higher-order-ad-example} (c).
+However, inlining this function in the two places where it is used does not increase work, because pair projection and the equational rules concerning `zero' and `plus' leave only one half of the `plus' expression in `g' at each invocation site of `g'.
 A version with `g' manually inlined and simplified using the stated rules is shown in Fig.~\ref{fig:impl-ho-ad-output-a2}.
-(Our automatic simplifier is currently not smart enough to prove that inlining `g' does not increase work, and hence keeps it let-bound.)
+(Our automatic simplifier cannot yet prove that inlining `g' does not increase work, and hence keeps it let-bound.)

-First, we notice that the type of the variable \lstinline{x'} here is $\Unit \t* \creals$ instead of $\creals$ because of the snoc-list representation of environments, as was discussed in the previous subsection.
+First, note that the type of the variable \lstinline{x'} here is $\Unit \t* \creals$ instead of $\creals$ because of the snoc-list representation of environments, as was discussed in the previous subsection.
 Because of this, the expression \lstinline{snd x'} in Fig.~\ref{fig:impl-ho-ad-output-a2} is equivalent to the expression \lstinline{x'} in Fig.~\ref{fig:higher-order-ad-example} (c).
-Knowing this, let us work out how the implementation got this output code, and how it is equivalent to the code in Fig.~\ref{fig:higher-order-ad-example} (c).
+Knowing this, let us work out how the implementation produced this output code, and how it is equivalent to the code in Fig.~\ref{fig:higher-order-ad-example} (c).

 For the purposes of this explanation, the most important component of the source of Fig.~\ref{fig:higher-order-ad-example} (a) is its first line: `\lstinline[mathescape=true]{let f = $\lambda$z. x * z + 1 in }...'.
 Recall from the forward AD macro from \S\S\ref{ssec:forward-chad-defs}: